-I was so excited to do something with Monday’s 30 second mayo, and this was the very first thing that popped into my mind.
+I was so excited to do something with my new obsession, 30 SECOND MAYO, and this was the very first thing that popped into my mind.
 I love this stuff, it’s my summer comfort food.
 I make it in the morning and it just gets better as it sits all day in the fridge.
 At the end of a hot day it’s waiting there for me like a cool breeze.

 Sometimes I share unusual or exotic recipes here on TVFGI, but other times I like to celebrate the food we actually love to eat on a daily basis.
 This family recipe isn’t fancy, in fact it’s downright humble, but it’s so satisfying.
 This is one of our favorite summer stand bys.
 I look forward to it every year, right up there with fresh corn and ripe tomatoes.
 Give me a cold glass of white wine and a plate of pasta salad with tuna and I’m in heaven.

 The tuna and egg make this hearty enough for dinner, which is the key to the success of this salad for me.
 The homemade mayo makes it a little bit gourmet.
 The fresh herbs, red onion and scallions give it lots of flavor, the peppers give it crunch and the ripe tomato a burst of summery juice.
 For a humble pasta salad it really has a lot going on.